matizaj/dov-fue-microwave/README.md

 • When I press the start button when the door is closed and already heating, increase remaining time by 1 minute.
 [Additional requirement]
-• Time when Microwave owen cant run longer than specified time in configuration file.
+• The microwave oven cannot run longer than the time specified in the configuration file.

 Microwave.Console is the startup project.